JADE-V-V/JADE/.github/PULL_REQUEST_TEMPLATE/new_benchmark.md

 ## Availability

-Is the benchmark closed or open source.
+Is the benchmark closed or open source?

 - [ ] Closed
 - [ ] Open